-10. Managing unreasonable requests
+10. Managing serial and unreasonable complaints

 The school is committed to dealing with all complaints fairly and impartially, and to providing a high-quality service to those who complain.
 We will not normally limit the contact complainants have with the school; however, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening.